ai-med/Vox2Cortex/README.md

 In order to evaluate predicted meshes created with `--test`, please refer to `vox2cortex/scripts/eval_meshes.py`.

-For mesh template creation, you can use `vox2cortex/scripts/create_template_and_store.py`.
+We provide an exemplary template with 42016 vertices per surface in `supplementary_material/templates/`.
+Note that this template is stored in a normalized format and is only applicable to images of size 182x218x182 (this is unfortunately not very convenient and we plan to change it in a future version).
+If you want to create your own template, you can use `vox2cortex/scripts/create_template_and_store.py`.
 Note that we used an extensively smoothed FreeSurfer mesh as starting template.
 The simplest workflow is probably to create an individual dataset containing the smoothed surfaces as ground truth meshes.

 ## Coordinate convention
 We assume that the meshes are stored in world coordinates, i.e., they can be transformed via the inverse nifty header to the mri voxel space.